What Is Progressive Overload?

 - Medium + Light × 10 reps = 53.3 lbs 1RM (only ~3.5% increase—truly linear!)

 Smart Goals tracks your performance using this formula.
-Once you’ve built up enough strength that the next band combination represents a true linear increase (not a massive jump), the app tells you to progress and resets you back to your target rep preference.
+The boq bands app tells you when you’ve built up enough strength that the next band combination represents a true linear increase (not a massive jump).
+No spreadsheets, no guessing—just the linear progression system that resistance bands always should have had.

 The Bottom Line

 Progressive overload with resistance bands isn’t complicated—it just requires a system.
-Whether you track manually with a notebook or let the boq app’s Smart Goals handle the math, the principle is the same: small, consistent increases over time lead to real, measurable strength gains.
+Whether you track manually with a notebook or let the boq bands app‘s Smart Goals handle the math, the principle is the same: small, consistent increases over time lead to real, measurable strength gains.
 The bands in your hands are just as capable of building muscle as any barbell.
 The only question is whether you’re tracking your progress or just hoping for the best.